skibitsky/skibitsky.github.io/content/about.md

 Hi, I am Gleb 👋

-I am maker working mostly on Unity stuff.
+I am maker, working mostly on Unity stuff.

 ### Projects
 Planing to make a nice-looking "My Projects" page on this website to write about all cool things I worked on.
 Meanwhile you can check out my [GitHub](https://github.com/skibitsky) for open source projects or [LinkedIn](https://linkedin.com/in/skibitsky/) for formal experience.